pauleveritt/kaybee/tests/integration/roots/test-kitchensink/2018/intro_django.rst

     weight: 20
     category:
         - django
-        - database
+        - postgresql

 ===============
 Intro to Django
 ===============

-This article is about Django *and* databases.
+This article is about Django *and* PostgreSQL.

 A Video
 =======